Rutgers, The State University of New Jersey

 - Are Biomedical and Health Sciences (legacy UMDNJ) courses included?

-- As of Fall 2014, all School of Nursing courses will use SIRS.
+- As of Fall 2019, all School of Nursing, School of Public Health, and Ernest Mario School of Pharmacy courses will use SIRS.
 For other units, participation in the SIRS process depends in part on which student registration system is used for a course.
-RBHS courses that were formerly UMDNJ and continue to use the UMDNJ regstration system will not be included in SIRS, and should continue to use their existing processes (RBHS departments may contact us to discuss the use of SIRS).
-Courses that were in "joint Rutgers/UMDNJ" programs, use the Rutgers registration system and used SIRS before the merger will continue to use SIRS.
+Courses that were in "joint Rutgers/UMDNJ" programs, use the Rutgers registration system (WebReg/REGIS) and used SIRS before the merger will continue to use SIRS.
+RBHS courses that were formerly UMDNJ and continue to use the UMDNJ regstration system (Banner) will not be included in SIRS, and should continue to use their existing processes (RBHS departments may contact us to discuss the use of SIRS).

 - What questions are on the survey?

-- The questions are identical to the ones on the paper survey.
+- The questions are identical to the ones used for the past twenty-five years.
 We have an example of the online survey , and we can also provide interested people with a fully functional demonstration.
-Please contact us at email@example.com please replace "brokenemail" with ctaar.rutgers.edu to arrange a demonstration.
+Please contact us at firstname.lastname@example.org please replace "brokenemail" with docs.rutgers.edu to arrange a demonstration.

 - Can I add my own questions?

-- As of Spring 2016, instructors can now add their own questions provided we know their NetID when we create their survey (NetIDs are required to correctly associate a specific survey with an instructor's Sakai login).
+- Yes, instructors can add their own questions (exceptions may be made at the school level).
 Please refer to the instructions for adding additional questions.
 Questions added to SIRS should be consistent with the purpose of collecting course feedback, and may be posted publicly at SIRS Results.
 For other types of questions, instructors may prefer to use alternate methods to run their own questions, such as a poll or an anonymous quiz in Sakai or a Google Docs web form.

 By request we can add a standardized set of additional questions if they are to be used department-wide.